radzionc/crypto/product/trading-history/README.md

 # @product/trading-history

-This application tracks trading history for ETH and WETH on both Ethereum and Polygon networks.
-It utilizes the Alchemy API to fetch and display recent trades, helping users decide if it’s a good time to buy or sell.
+This application tracks trading history for ETH and WETH on Ethereum, Polygon, and Base networks.
+It utilizes the Alchemy API to fetch and display recent trades, helping users decide if it's a good time to buy or sell.

 **Deployed at**: [https://history.radzion.com](https://history.radzion.com)